-Garlic contains a variety of bioactive sulfur-containing compounds, such as allicin, diallyl sulfide, and diallyl disulfide, which have been found to have anticancer activity in both in vitro and in vivo studies.
+Garlic contains various bioactive sulfur-containing compounds, such as allicin, diallyl sulfide, and diallyl disulfide, which have been found to have anticancer activity in both in vitro and in vivo studies.

 Allicin has been found to induce apoptosis and inhibit tumor cell invasion, while diallyl sulfide and diallyl disulfide have been found to inhibit cancer cell proliferation and induce apoptosis.

-Allicin and its derivatives have also been shown to induce reactive oxygen species production and to modulate signaling pathways involved in cell survival, proliferation and migration.
+Allicin and its derivatives have also been shown to induce reactive oxygen species production and to modulate signaling pathways involved in cell survival, proliferation, and migration.
 Additionally, garlic extracts have been found to inhibit angiogenesis, which is necessary for cancer growth and metastasis.
-These compounds have been shown to have a synergistic effect with other anticancer agents, such as chemotherapy drugs and radiation therapy, suggesting that garlic may be an effective adjuvant therapy.
+These compounds have been shown to synergize with other anticancer agents, such as chemotherapy drugs and radiation therapy, suggesting that garlic may be an effective adjuvant therapy.

 Allicin can promote Ferroptosis {ref}